 sorry we are close(d) (2021)

-a series of installations to be experienced from the street re-imagines a post-covid-19 afro futurity in the city exploring notions of consumption, closed art venues, and collective grief and healing.
+series of sculptures and installations to be experienced from the street re-imagines a post-covid-19 futurity in the city.
+Exploring notions of consumption, and collective grief and healing in a time where art venues are closed in the UK .

-Levitating at the intersection of pain and love melissandre use the current context of a never coming ‘post-Covid 19’ and an ever awaited Afro revolution as starting points.
+Levitating at the intersection of pain and love melissandre (now known as n:u) uses the current context of a never coming ‘post-Covid 19’ and an ever awaited revolution as starting points.
 They assemble embodied transitions felt in their flesh, navigating Other’s ways to be in the public space, to (r)evolve as Black/queer, and to process exile (forced and voluntarily) in time of global pandemic.
-Questions of solidarity, afro-futurity, racial capitalism, aesthetics and archiving intersect.
+Questions of solidarity, futurity, racial capitalism, aesthetics and archiving intersect.

 List of work presented:

-recycled fruit container, black marker, black paint, black tape, 2 instax images
+ruins of heteronormativity:drawings by Eole (2yo), recycled fruit container, marker, paint, tape, 2 photos

 Previous